nicenustian/bayesian-resnet-convnet-search-regression/README.md

 The repo helps you search for a optimal architecture for a given dataset Convolutional Neural Network or Residual Neural Network for 1d signals.
 The general architecture is each ConvNet/ResNet is divided into stages where features are kept fix at each one.
 Several layers at each stage increasing sequentially.
-For each trail either ConvNEt or ResNet with stages, layers at each stage and features at each stage is selected.
-Furthermroe, learning and batch size.
+For each trail either ConvNet or ResNet with given stages, layers and features at each stage is selected.
+In addition hyperparamters is also searched for such as learning rate and batch size.

 # Schematic of general architecture